Coenraad Johannes van Houten

-Coenraad Johannes van Houten (15 March 1801 – 27 May 1887) was a Dutch chemist and chocolate maker known for the treatment of cocoa mass with alkaline salts to remove the bitter taste and make cocoa solids more water-soluble; the resulting product is still called "Dutch process chocolate".
+Coenraad Johannes van Houten (15 March 1801 – 27 May 1887) was a Dutch chemist and chocolate maker known for the treatment of cocoa mass with alkaline salts to remove the bitter taste and make defatted cocoa more water-soluble; the resulting product is still called "Dutch process chocolate".
 He has also been credited with introducing a method for pressing the fat (cocoa butter) from roasted cocoa beans, though this was in fact his father Casparus van Houten's invention.

 Father and son van Houten

 Coenraad Johannes van Houten was the son of Casparus van Houten (1770–1858) and Arnoldina Koster.
 His father opened a chocolate factory in Amsterdam in 1815, with a mill turned by laborers.
 At that time, cocoa beans were ground into a fine mass, which could then be mixed with milk to create a chocolate drink or, with addition of sugar, cinnamon, and vanilla, made into cookies.